 Case studies featuring a influential user:

-The influencers you work with use your product, they experience the value it brings.
+The creators you work with use your product, they experience the value it brings.
 Case studies about influencers are a great way to showcase that value and bring social proof to your potential customer.

 If you’re a customer relationship management tool, the impact of a case study about the likes of Mark Hunter or Jill Rowley’s teams using your tool with massive success holds more inherit social equity.
 Their massive personal brands, books and social accounts have put them in the place to have real authority over making a decision about your tool and helping your potential customers do the same.